-Stora Enso's CEO Karl-Henrik Sundström comments on the third quarter 2016 results:
+Stora Enso's CEO Karl-Henrik Sundström comments on the fourth quarter 2016 results:

 As always, I would like to thank our customers for their business, our employees for their dedication and our investors for their trust."